junxit/us-congress-bills-116/metadata.md

 - 2019-10-31 — Placed on the Union Calendar, Calendar No. 212.
 - 2019-10-31 — Reported by the Committee on Judiciary.
 H. Rept.
 116-267.
 - 2019-10-31 — Reported by the Committee on Judiciary.
 H. Rept.
 116-267.
+- 2020-02-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-02-26 — Considered as unfinished business. (consideration: CR H1211-1212)
+- 2020-02-26 — Considered under suspension of the rules. (consideration: CR H1197-1203)
+- 2020-02-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+35.
+- 2020-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-26 — Mr. Nadler moved to suspend the rules and pass the bill, as amended.
+- 2020-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 4 (Roll no. 71). (text: CR H1197-1198)
+- 2020-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 4 (Roll no. 71).
+- 2020-02-26 — The title of the measure was amended.
+Agreed to without objection.